emtee40/dcspy-wiki/Installation.md

 * [Logitech Gaming Software 9.04.49](https://support.logitech.com/software/lgs)
 * [DCS-BIOS 0.7.45](https://github.com/DCSFlightpanels/dcs-bios/releases/latest) (or newer)

-**Notes:**
+**Note if you upgrade from older than 1.6.0:**
-* You do not need Logitech LCD SDK ver.
-8.57.148 probably extract to `C:\Program Files\Logitech Gaming Software\LCDSDK_8.57.148`.
-Since DCSpy version 1.6.0 use built-in SDK in LGS (Logitech Gaming Software), you can safely remove from your system.
+* Older version of DCSpy <1.6.0 required Logitech LCD SDK ver.
+8.57.148 (`C:\Program Files\Logitech Gaming Software\LCDSDK_8.57.148`).
+Since DCSpy version 1.6.0 use built-in SDK in LGS (Logitech Gaming Software), you can safely remove/delate from your system.

 ## Installation
 1. Install all requirements